ObjectifGroup/fomovote-api/docs.md

 You'll POST data to the appropriate endpoint.
 We ask that you include app_name as a POST variable with a static reference to your app.
 This just lets us know who's who, so if there's an issue we can tweet at you.

 If you get a 200 response, you're good to go.
-If you get anything else, we recommend waiting (asynchronously) 30 seconds or so and trying again.
+If you get a 5xx response, we recommend waiting (asynchronously) 30 seconds or so and trying again.
+If you get a 4xx response, your POST is likely missing a parameter.

 ## Binary Report
 This is the simplest one, but surprisingly powerful based on our past efforts during the primaries and SXSW.